 What to expect at a service

 We hope to see you on Sunday morning at 10am at 555 Waverley Avenue in Palo Alto California.
-We are also live-streaming our services to Facebook and archiving our recordings on YouTube.
+We are also live-streaming our services to Facebook and live streaming/archiving our recordings on YouTube.
 After service we gather for coffee hour on our Labyrinth courtyard or in the parish hall during cooler weather.

 At All Saints’ we enjoy welcoming visitors and newcomers: whether you’re just passing through or looking for a church home, we are honored by your presence.
 Everyone who desires to draw near to Christ is welcome to receive Communion at All Saints’.